Connecting to public Wi-Fi networks - threat or scare?

 - The domain you're visiting (e.g. google.com)

-- Some technical information about your device
+- Some technical details about your device

-But they cannot see:
+What they cannot see:

-- Passwords and personal data from forms
+- Passwords and/ or personal information entered into forms

-- Messages, login tokens, and so on
+- Messages, login tokens, or other sensitive content

 Myth 2